Ask any avid cruiser about what they love most about their vacations. Odds are, their answers will include the food and the excursions.

 You see, some cruise lines will let you text other passengers through the ship’s app (like the MSC for Me).
 This would be great for staying in touch with travel buddies without paying for wi-fi access.

 It’s possible to book your flights through the cruise line.
-To incentivize you to do so, some lines provide airfare credits or cover the whole flight expense as a booking perk.
+To incentivize you to do so, some lines offer airfare credits or cover the full flight cost as a booking perk.

 Take NCL and Viking, for instance.
 NCL offers free airfare for the second guest on select cruises, while Viking’s promotions include free and reduced fares.